berkmancenter/odie_backend/README.md

 For any environment:
 * `NUM_USERS` (optional; defaults to `5000`)
 * `TWEETS_PER_USER` (optional; defaults to `50`)

+## Collecting Twitter data
+To test that your data collection pipeline is running:
+* Copy `twitter.conf.example` to `twitter.conf` and edit in the appropriate variables.
+  * The keywords can be anything, but not all keywords will be found on Twitter within a short amount of time; "kittens" is a reliable choice.
+* Make sure elasticsearch is running.
+* `logstash -f logstash/config/twitter.conf`

 ## Tests
 Run tests with `rspec`.